Nguyễn Thị Minh Khai High School: History

+French Indochina

-In the early 20th century, traditional Confucian education in Viet Nam attached little importance to educating women.
-In 1908 some Vietnamese intellectuals proposed that the French colonial authority should construct a multi-level school for girls.
-The proposal was approved but owing to lack of funds, it wasn't until 1913 that the school began to be built on a large site in Legrand de la Liraye Street, Saigon (now is Điện Biên Phủ street, Ho Chi Minh City).
+In the early 20th century, traditional Confucian education in Vietnam attached little importance to educating women.
+In 1908, some Vietnamese intellectuals proposed that the French colonial authority should construct a multi-level school specifically for girls.
+The proposal was approved but owing to lack of funds, it wasn't until 1913 that the school began construction on a large site in Legrand de la Liraye Street, Saigon (now is Điện Biên Phủ street, Ho Chi Minh City).

 In 1915, the construction of the school was completed and the first pupils were admitted.
-The Governor-General of French Indochina at that time was Ernest Nestor Roume and he, together with Governor Courbeil, cut the inauguration tape and declared the beginning of a new school year.
+The Governor-General of French Indochina at that time was Ernest Roume and he, together with Governor Courbeil, cut the inauguration tape and declared the beginning of a new school year.
 42 schoolgirls were enrolled in the first year.
 Uniforms at that time were violet áo dài, symbolising the purity of Vietnamese women.
 For this reason the school had also been called Áo Tím (Violet Dress) all-girls school.
 All pupils lived in Sài Gòn and nearby areas and only later were hostels provided for schoolgirls from further afield.
 The school was organised on several levels: Infants (Enfantin), Superior (Supérieur), Conference of Primary Education (CEP).
 Students had to pass the exam for the Certificate of Fundamental Education after graduating from senior classes.
 In 1918, because of the increase in student numbers, a new building parallel to the previous one was constructed.
 The new building was multifunctional with the lower floor being used as a hostel for students.
 At the rear was the infirmary, the wash-room and the kitchen.
 That was also the place where domestic science and embroidery were taught.

-In September 1922, governor-general Albert Sarraut started the first year of High-school First Grade classes.
-A marble stone that was carved "COLLÈGE DES JEUNES FILLES INDIGÈNES" (College of indigenous girls) was erected in front of the school gate, though the school continued to be known primarily as Áo Tím all-girls school.
-The first headmistress was a French principal named Lagrange.
-In order to enter the school, students had to pass essential education exams and school entrance exams.
-French had been taught since the beginning, being the official language used for teaching in High-school First Grade classes.
+In September 1922, Governor-general Albert Sarraut initiated the first year classes.
+A marble stone that was carved "COLLÈGE DES JEUNES FILLES INDIGÈNES" (College of indigenous girls) was erected in front of the school gate, though the school continued to be known primarily as "Áo Tím all-girls school".

+The first headmistress was a French woman named Lagrange.
+In order to enroll in the school, students had to pass essential education exams and school entrance exams.
+The French language had been taught since the beginning, being the official language used for teaching in High-school First Grade classes.
 Schoolgirls were only allowed to communicate in French with Vietnamese being taught in two Vietnamese literature hours per week.

-Despite the fact that the school was administrated by the French, a movement against colonialism had been smouldering.
-In the 1920s, schoolgirls demonstrated at least twice.
-Once was in early 1920 when a French teacher asked Vietnamese students to give the top seats to French students and the other one was in 1924 at Phan Bội Châu's funeral ceremony.
+Despite the fact that the school was administrated by the French, resentment against French colonialism had been smouldering.
+In the 1920s, Vietnamese schoolgirls demonstrated twice.
+First in 1920 when a French teacher asked Vietnamese students to give the top seats to French students.
+The other one was in 1924 at Phan Bội Châu's funeral procession.